SergioEstevao11/FEUP-UGrafting/UncertaintyAware-SSL/README.md

 #

-This repository is for "Diversified Ensemble of Independent Sub-Networks for Robust Self-Supervised Representation Learning" paper.
+This repository has the code used in my master's thesis: UGrafting: Uncertainty Quantification in Self-Supervised Learning.
 It contains the example codes for different task descriptions.